vegaprotocol/documentation/docs/node-operators/how-to/restart-network.md

 ```

 :::info
-The exact path of the data-node folder to remove can be found using `vega paths list`.
+The exact path of the data node folder to remove can be found using `vega paths list`.
 The required path is `DataNodeStorageHome` in the list.
 :::

 ### Step 2: Update the genesis file